Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields

 \subsection{Inverse problem}

-Here, we only consider a subset of the domain considered for the forward problem.
-This allows us to avoid complications arising from the singularities at the corners of the sample, for which the numerical method has not been developed to address.
+Here, we consider a subset of the domain considered for the forward problem.
+This allows us to avoid complications arising from the singularities at the corners of the sample, for which the numerical method does not apply.
 The modified domain is shown in \cref{fig:boundaryconditions} where the length in the $X$ direction is $l'_X$ (1/8 of the domain is removed from each side).
 We redefine $X$ such that $X=0$ on the left hand side boundary.
 We have the traction on the $X=0$ and $X=l'_X$ boundaries, obtained directly from the forward problem.
-When a subset of the characteristics are leaving the domain, we choose the component of the traction to specify such that there is no reflection (see the discussion on boundary conditions in \cite{CameronUnpublished1}).
+When a subset of the characteristics are leaving the domain, we choose the component of the traction to specify such that there is no reflection (see the discussion on boundary conditions in \cite{Cameron2022a}).
 We choose the direction of information propagation to be rightward for the approximately horizontal characteristics, and upward for the approximately vertical characteristics (\cref{fig:characteristics}).
-The reader should refer to \cite{Cameron2021,CameronUnpublished1} for a discussion of the characteristics.
-For the particular deformation we consider, the inertial terms in force balance equation will be negligible, hence, we do not include them in the inverse problem computation.
-We also use the elastic constants specified in the forward problem directly (for a real experiment they would have to be determined using one of the approaches discussed in \cref{ssec:assumption}).
+The reader should refer to \cite{Cameron2021,Cameron2022a} for a discussion of the characteristics.
+For this particular deformation, the inertial terms in the force balance equation will be negligible, hence, we do not include them in the inverse problem computation.
+We also use the elastic constants specified in the forward problem (for a real experiment they would have to be determined using one of the approaches discussed in \cref{sec:rangeofapplicability}).

-We use the same approach to account for the variation in thickness as discussed in \cite{CameronUnpublished1}.
 The thickness $h$ is defined as a function of position and time: